alexdmoss/alexos.dev/content/posts/KubeCon-2019-Service-Meshes.md

 ---

+Firstly, I'd like to talk about the keynote of [SMI](https://smi-spec.io/) (Service Mesh Interface).
+This is hopefully going to prove to be highly relevant, as we aren't running a service mesh in my team currently but I'm convinced we will be in not too long, so taking some of the pressure off making the right decision is helpful.

+The goal with SMI is ([I'm paraphrasing massively](https://cloudblogs.microsoft.com/opensource/2019/05/21/service-mesh-interface-smi-release/)):

+- common portable APIs across different service mesh technologies - works with the three bigger players (Istio, Linkerd, Consul)
+- apps, tools, the wider ecosystem will all be able to integrate through these standardised APIs

+It is being done to help folks get started quickly - i.e. choice is believed to be a barrier, simpler is better, tapping into the ecosystem is good

+> My personal opinion on this is focused more around the "simpler is better" comment.
+I think the barrier for us when it comes to meshes is the complexity it introduces - we would be able to make a choice, and we would trust the wider ecosystem to adapt, but we (and in particular our wider developer community) are ourselves still only just getting our heads round Kubernetes itself, if we're being honest about it

+It was a brief segment in the end-of-day keynote, so I would imagine a "watch this space" situation.
+The video demo was snazzy though if you want to check it out.

+---

-The first talk I went to was a deep-ish dive on Istio multi-cluster gateway networking - it had a demo involving running Istio's BookInfo sample app across three "cloud" providers - some of its services were spread onto GKE, some in AKS, and some on a bit of bare metal in the guy's house!
+The first deeper-dive talk I went to covered Istio multi-cluster gateway networking - it had a demo involving running Istio's BookInfo sample app across three "cloud" providers - some of its services were spread onto GKE, some in AKS, and some on a bit of bare metal in the guy's house!

 The demo was great, and my takeaway from this talk was more-or-less that you can quite easily join up Istio with its Gateways, but you need to create lots of `ServiceEntry` resources for your services to do this which sucks ... so they're going to do some work to generate this automatically for you.
 Thanks!